Tracking Performance: Metrics To Determine Real Estate Agent Success

 3. Sale Price vs. List Price

-Similar to days on market, the difference between the list price and the final purchase price (sale price) is another key metric to measure performance on a monthly basis.
+Similar to days on market, the difference between the list price and the final purchase price (sale price) is another key metric to measure performance every month.

-A price that needs to be lowered to get real estate sold doesn’t look good and often means that the property becomes stale.
+A price reduction to get real estate sold to get real estate sold doesn’t look good and often means that the property becomes stale.

 On the other hand, pricing a property too low means you’re leaving money on the table—in which case your company, your agent, and your client miss out.